What is astigmatism?

 Home Remedies For Healthy Eyes

 While nothing will replace the treatment strategies listed above, there are many lifestyle changes astigmatism patients could make to improve their overall eye health.
-In this, we’ll go over three scientifically proven ways you could boost your overall eye health and potentially reduce the severity of astigmatism.
+Here, we’ll explain three scientifically proven ways you could boost your overall eye health and potentially reduce the severity of astigmatism.

 Note: none of these strategies are intended to replace a professional treatment protocol prescribed by an Optometrist or doctor.
 If you have any questions about incorporating these strategies into your daily life, ask your optometrist for guidance.